pyomeca/bioptim/README.md

 INTEGRATED: Plot that links the points within an interval but is discrete between its end and the beginning of the next interval.
 STEP: Step plot, constant over an interval.
 POINT: Point plot.

+### Enum: ShowOnlineType
+The type of online plotter to use.

+The accepted values are:
+MULTIPROCESS: The online plotter is in a separate process.
+SERVER: The online plotter is in a separate server.

 ### Enum: InterpolationType
 Defines wow a time-dependent variable is interpolated.